codemang/AutoProvision/README.md

 Important Details
 -----------------
 ####Github Key Generation
 There is a section in the `settings.rb` file pertaining to ssh key generation for Github.
 You must include your github username, email associated with the ssh key, and the extension of the ssh key.
 For instance if you want your key to be named `id_rsa_mykey`, then you must use `mykey` as the extension.
 This part of the process requires you to interact with the terminal to create a password for you ssh key.

+####Github Key Uploading
 Once the key is generated, the rake task will attempt to send the new public key to Github.
-This will fail if your github account requires 2auth.
-The rake task will detect this and prompt you to enter your 6 digit auth token.
+You will be prompted for your Github password for the associated email.
+If your Github account requires 2auth, this request will fail and the rake program will try again, this time asking for a 2auth token.
 You can also decide to skip this step and continue with the rake task.

 ####Dropbox Integration
 I am considering using Dropbox as the engine behind `mackup`.
 As a result, the rake task will prompt you near the end of execution to login to Dropbox before continuing.